mindThomas/Kugle-Misc/README.md

 # Kugle-Misc
 Code, libraries and other tools built for the Kugle robot project but does not fit in the other repositories, eg. log-processing, periphiral drivers/interfaces, startup scripts etc.

+Most importantly this repository includes the real-time test code for the MPC library including obstacle avoidance.

 # How to build
 ```bash
 mkdir build